mcdexio/mai-fund-protocol/README.md

 SocialTradingFund allows a fund manager performing delegate trading for a fund.

-It is empowered by a new feature introduced in latest exchange contract.
+It is empowered by a new feature 'delegate trading' introduced in latest exchange contract.

+A real trader (fund manager) will be set as the delegator of fund margin account.
+User deposited their collateral into the fund is acturally doing a copy trading according to the strategy provided by fund manager.

+In this mode, a manager is able to choose any combination of fee parameters.

+### AutoTradingFund.sol

+AutoTradingFund accept a contract as target leverage indicator.
+When the target changed, anyone can rebalance the position of fund through calling 'rebalance' method.